 In the great exhibition hall, once the production facility of a foundry, you can get an impression of the economic and social development of Saxony based on more than thousand show pieces.
 Many technical and industrial innovations of worldwide significance had and have their origin in Saxony.
 We demonstrate how the machines work - from the mechanical lathe to the numerically controlled machine tool.
 Let the process be demonstrated to you, from the fibre formation to the manufacture at the textile machines from various epochs.

 - restored hall with machines, like a steam-engine made in 1896

 - lots of technical originals, that are functioning, are demonstrated by experts

 - learning activities for children from 6 years

-- Wheelchair lifting device (at entrance): Door 83 cm, space of 96x157 cm for turning a wheelchair
+- Access to the museum by wheelchair lift (at the entrance): door 83 cm, space of 96x157 cm for turning wheelchairs

-- Guided tours for blind visitors and special offers for guests with learning difficulties on request
+- Guided tours for the blind and special offers for people with learning disabilities on request

 Whoever wants to get an overview of the Saxon industrial history with all its facets should visit the Museum of Industry Chemnitz.
 It is located on a site on the Zwickau Road, which itself represents the dynamics of industrial history.
 Between 1857 and 1982 numerous, partly short-lived companies were located here, from the beginning of the 20th century mainly foundries.
 The permanent exhibition now shows “People in the Industrial Era”.
 All players and all social classes are considered: entrepreneurs and workers, people who lived in the city when it was Chemnitz and when it was called Karl-Marx-Stadt, creative people and the general public.
 Special attractions include exhibits from the history of the Saxon automotive industry as well as a working lying single-cylinder counter-pressure steam engine from 1896.
 The museum offers a variety of special exhibitions and museum educational activities.